yochaigal/cairn/wip/2e/setting-seeds.md

 ## Paths

 **Paths** act as geographic connectors on the map, ranging from well-traveled roads and trails to rough wilderness routes.
-Paths should provide compelling choices between POIs, who must weigh factors such as safety, speed, and travel difficulty.
+Paths should provide compelling choices between POIs, where factors such as safety, speed, and travel difficulty must be weighed.

 ### Path Types

 - **Standard** paths are obvious or well-trod routes between two POIs. _Represented by a thick line._
 - **Hidden** paths do not appear on any known maps.
 Their discovery always requires some kind of cost. _Represented by a dashed line._
-- **Conditional** paths may be blocked, or requires specialized tools (boats, climbing gear, etc.) to cross.
+- **Conditional** paths may be blocked or require specialized tools (boats, climbing gear, etc.) to cross.
 Others may even be impossible to navigate without a map or guide. _Represented by a crossed line._

 ### Draw Paths